Ray R. Harris

 Most People Leave Money on the Table

-Very few people get all the Social Security they deserve.
+Very few people get all the Social Security they’re entitled to.

 The average household is losing $111,000 in potential income.